 Could one click turn your scrap into a detailed design- decarbonizing at its root in seconds?

-Format transforms construction waste into usable designs, with step by step built instructions and assembly diagrams.
+reDO transforms construction waste into usable designs, with step by step built instructions and assembly diagrams.
 It’s about fast, iterative composition that turns waste into form.

 All the designs in the video use waste cardboard paper as their image input.
 Each output is a buildable architectural form generated in a single click, complete with assembly diagrams and logical construction sequencing.
 All designs were developed using the RAG workflow, grounded in fabrication-aware logic.